das-pratip/LinguaBridge/README.md

 - Accessibility for non-native speakers

 👤 **Developer**
-Developed with ❤️ by Pratip Das
+Developed with ❤️ by Pratip Das, Asutosh Ranjan

 Feel free to fork, contribute, or connect!